 Some missions are identified in their lore as belonging to a particular region of space.
 Whenever you add a regional mission to a spaceline, you must place (or insert) it next to another mission in the same region, if possible.
-The regions defined so far include the Neutral Zone, Solar System, Bajor, Cardassia, Badlands and Demilitarized Zone regions.
+The defined regions are listed in the Glossary.